Light intensity can be measured in three ways: luminous intensity, luminous flux and luminous power. Led Lights are here analyzed.

 LED lights do not emit as much heat as incandescent or fluorescent lights; therefore, plastic or polycarbonate materials can be utilized for the lens and diffuser.
 While the newer generation LED lights have better light diffusion, it is still important to understand the directional light output of LED bulbs when planning your lighting system, taking into account the placement, light intensity and intended usage.
 Most LED manufacturers have computer programs to assess the distance, height and lumen output required to adequately light any facility.

 Understanding lumens and directionality for different poultry systems

 In colony cages, select a directional light that illuminates the scratch pad and feed/water lines, while leaving the nest in shadow.
-When LED lights are hung in the aisle outside cages, an appropriate directional light will provide uniform light intensity to all tiers of cages, as shown in Figure 6.
+When LED lights are hung in the aisle outside cages, an appropriate directional light will provide uniform light intensity to all tiers of cages, as shown in the Figure.